Fuck (2005 film): Title and marketing

 In an interview about the film on his website, Anderson discussed problems he encountered in naming his film Fuck instead of a censored version of the word.
 Anderson always wanted to call it Fuck, because it succinctly described the film's contents.
 There were inherent problems with this approach, including an inability to advertise the true title in mainstream media such as The New York Times and Los Angeles Times (they used four asterisks instead), although the real title might be permitted in alternative newspapers such as LA Weekly.
-Anderson also anticipated problems displaying the film's title during film festivals on theatre marquees.
+Anderson also anticipated problems displaying the film's title during film festivals on theater marquees.

 Anderson explained that although the title of his documentary was Fuck, he allowed alternate designations using an asterisk.
 The film and content he controlled would refer to the title as Fuck, including theatrical and DVD editions.
 He concluded that his struggle reflected the debate alluded to by the documentary, and this realization motivated him to stand firm on the film's title.
 Because the film is about how a taboo word can impact culture, it was important to keep Fuck as its title.